touhid-1/Amazon-clone/Readme.md

-In server>install npm for downloading packages
+In server>install npm for downloading packages..
 In client folder> install npm for downloading packages

 signIn in user for auth in firebase